OpenThaiGPT/openthairag/README.md

 # OpenThaiRAG

 OpenThaiRAG is an open-source Retrieval-Augmented Generation (RAG) framework designed specifically for Thai language processing.
-This project combines the power of vector databases, large language models, and information retrieval techniques to provide accurate and context-aware responses to user queries in Thai.
+This project combines the power of vector databases, large language models, and information retrieval techniques to provide accurate and context-aware responses to user queries in Thai using OpenThaiGPT 1.5 as LLM.

 ## Maintainer